Academic Advisement Center

 Academic advisors are not able to offer advice regarding financial aid.
-Students should consult with the Financial Aid Office for this type of information.
+Students should consult with the Office of Financial Aid and Scholarships for this type of information.

 Declaration of Curriculum Majors

-In accordance with the policies of SUNY Oneonta, freshman and transfer student applicants are admitted into their program of choice provided they meet admission requirements for the major.
-Students are cautioned that admission to a specific curriculum may be dependent upon additional criteria, such as availability of classroom space, sequence of courses offered, and a grade point average (GPA) acceptable to the academic department.
+In accordance with the policies of SUNY Oneonta, freshmen and transfer students are admitted into their program of choice provided they meet admission requirements for the major.
+Students are cautioned that admission to a specific curriculum may be dependent upon additional criteria such as availability of classroom space, sequence of courses offered, and a grade point average (GPA) acceptable to the academic department.
 Continuing students must be in an approved major, with an assigned faculty advisor, before they have completed 56 s.h. toward a degree (including accepted transfer credits).
 Students majoring in one of the teacher education fields must be properly enrolled and have completed necessary requirements for entry into the methods sequence.